Thursday’s ‘General Hospital’ Spoilers: Carly Hears A Shocker From Nelle As The Two Revisit Their Youth

 The buzz is that what is shown of Frank is deeply disturbing and that all of this will greatly influence things coming soon for present-day Carly and Nelle.
 General Hospital spoilers seem to be suggesting that Carly will find Frank, hoping to get money from him, and things will get ugly.

-It also seems that when Carly does find Frank, a very young Nelle will be there.
-It may be that Nelle tries to get help from Carly and is dismissed, thus perhaps setting the stage for Nelle wanting so much when she arrived in Port Charles years later.

-It also could be that Frank or Nelle asks Carly to stay, which could be seen as an opportunity for the young girl to get some support.
-However, it’s known that Carly doesn’t stick around, instead, taking off to build the big life she has envisioned for herself.
+Apparently, Frank asked Carly to stay at that time, but she wasn’t interested.
+Instead, Carly took off to build the big life she has envisioned for herself.

 Later, when Nelle learned that Carly is wealthy and doing well, she struggled to cope with the rough childhood she had.
 Nelle had it in her head that Carly would recognize her and embrace her as a sister, despite the fact they aren’t biologically related.
 Instead, Carly has no recollection of having met her and this has caused a lot of grief and disappointment for Nelle.